Arkanoid: Revenge of Doh: Gameplay

 Revenge of Doh differs from its predecessor with the introduction of "Warp Gates".
 Upon completion of a level or when the Break ("B") pill is caught, two gates appear at the bottom of the play area, on either side.
-The player can choose to go through either one of the gates and the choice will affect which version of the next level is provided.
+The player can choose to go through either one of the gates, and the choice will affect which version of the next level is provided.
 The fire-button is only used when the Laser Cannons ("L") or Catch ("C") pill is caught.

 The game has new power-ups and enemy types, and two new types of bricks.
 Notched silver bricks, like normal silver bricks, take several hits to destroy.
 However, once a short period of time has elapsed after destruction, they regenerate at full strength.
 These bricks do not need to be destroyed in order to complete a level.
 In addition, some bricks move left to right as long as their sides are not obstructed by other bricks.

-The US version has an entirely different layout for Level 1 that feature a whole line of notched bricks, with all colored bricks above it moving from side to side.
+The US version has an entirely different layout for Level 1 that features a whole line of notched bricks, with all colored bricks above it moving from side to side.

 On round 17, the player must defeat a giant brain as a mini-boss.
-After completing all 33 rounds, the player faces DOH in two forms as a final confrontation: its original, statue-like incarnation, then a creature with tentacles that break off and regenerate when struck.
+After completing all 33 rounds, the player faces DOH in two forms as a final confrontation: its original, statue-like incarnation, and then a creature with tentacles that break off and regenerate when struck.

 Home versions include a level editor, which players can use to create their own levels or edit and replace existing levels.

 Release

 Revenge of Doh initially released in arcades in June 1987.
-In June 1989, versions for the Tandy, Atari ST, Apple IIGS, and Commodore 64 were released.
+In June 1989, versions for MS-DOS, Atari ST, Apple IIGS, and Commodore 64 were released.